 As alcohol temporarily boosts our mood, making us feel more confident and sociable, many people might down a drink or two to ‘improve’ their mental health.

 However, the long-term reality is that it can worsen mental health symptoms and it’s linked to a range of issues from depression, anxiety, poor sleep and alcohol dependency.
+One of the questions in the Alcohol consumption check within your app asked whether alcohol has ever stopped you from doing what was normally expected of you.
+The mental effects of alcohol may make things more difficult than usual.
 Let’s delve deeper...

 Alcohol is a depressant that can affect the chemicals in our brain.
 While initially, you may feel more relaxed and outgoing, continued excessive drinking can magnify your mood.
 So, if you're already feeling down, angry or sad it can heighten these emotions.
 Regular consumption of alcohol can also decrease the level of serotonin our body produces, leading you to feel even more depressed.